 Windfall Elimination Provision (WEP).
 The WEP affects workers who receive Social Security benefits based on their own work and are also entitled to a pension based on noncovered work after 1956.
 First eligibility for the noncovered pension and for Social Security benefits must be after December 31, 1985, for WEP to apply.
 WEP reduces the Social Security PIA upon which OASDI benefits are based and affects all benefits paid on that record except those for survivors.
 The WEP reduction ceases when entitlement to the pension payment ends, the wage earner dies, or the wage earner earns a total of 30 years of substantial Social Security earnings.
 The WEP reduction amount is limited to no more than one-half the amount of the noncovered pension.

-The WEP modifies the PIA computation formula; it is generally based on 40 percent of the first bend point instead of the 90 percent figure used to calculate the regular PIA.
+Under the WEP, a PIA is generally based on 40 percent of the first bend point instead of the 90 percent figure used to calculate the regular AIME PIA.
 The maximum amount of the reduction is half the amount of the first bend point for the applicable eligibility year.
-The maximum reduction for WEP for the 2020 eligibility year is $480.00 (not to exceed one-half of the pension from noncovered employment).
-SSA's online resources include a benefit calculator that accounts for WEP adjustments (https://www.ssa.gov/planners/retire/ has a benefit calculator that includes WEP calculations.
+The maximum reduction for WEP for the 2019 eligibility year is $463.00 (not to exceed one-half of the pension from noncovered employment).
+SSA's retirement planner at https://www.ssa.gov/planners/retire/ has a benefit calculator that includes WEP calculations.

 Examples of pensions subject to WEP are U.S. Civil Service Retirement System annuities, retirement benefits based on foreign earnings, and state and local government pensions based on noncovered earnings.